"Doctor," Wyn said as she watched him step back from the console

 'I'll give you shelter from the storm.'"

-"In another lifetime!" he smiled.
-Did Dylan stumble across his
+“In another lifetime!”
+Did Dylan stumble across his diary

-diary some time or other?
-That song went off on a weird tangent as so
+some time or other?
+That song went off on a weird tangent as so many of

-He'd been given shelter from the storm a few times in his life that way,
+He’d been given shelter from the storm a few times in his life.

-was, he couldn't think of a single song about riding out a storm that
+Trouble was, he couldn’t think of a single song about riding out

 Singing just reminded him he was alone.
 And that was the one thing that